JoseanAyala/joseanayala/README.md

 ## Professional Journey
 ### Software Engineer at Inkit

-I've been an integral part of the Granicus team, contributing to various projects:

-- Developing SaaS product webapps.

 ### Software Engineer at Granicus

-I've been an integral part of the Granicus team, contributing to various projects:
+Was an integral part of the Granicus team, contributing to various projects:

-- Developing embeddable widgets using React, JavaScript, and Webpack, allowing clients to seamlessly enhance their websites.
+- Developed embeddable widgets using React, JavaScript, and Webpack, allowing clients to seamlessly enhance their websites.

-- Manage a highly available B2B SaaS product with the potential to impact millions of users, collaborating effectively with cross-functional teams.
+- Managed a highly available B2B SaaS product with the potential to impact millions of users, collaborating effectively with cross-functional teams.

 ## My Tech Toolbox